boydorr/rdiversity/README.md

 [![Build Status](https://travis-ci.org/boydorr/rdiversity.svg?branch=master)](https://travis-ci.org/boydorr/rdiversity)
 [![Coverage Status](https://coveralls.io/repos/github/boydorr/rdiversity/badge.svg?branch=master)](https://coveralls.io/github/boydorr/rdiversity?branch=master)

 `rdiversity` is a package for R based around a framework of similarity-sensitive diversity measures.
-It calculates the diversity of a population and its constituent subcommunities inclusive of similarity between individuals; taxonomic, phenotypic, genetic, phylogenetic, etc.
+It calculates the diversity of a population and its constituent subcommunities inclusive of similarity between individuals.
+Similarity may be defined as taxonomic, phenotypic, genetic, phylogenetic, functional, and so on.

 ## Installation